Socializing puppies is the single biggest time investment you can make in your new puppy.

 Also, a well socialized pup can draw on a vast amount of experiences which develops a resilient character.
 Both of these together will result in a well rounded adult dog that can handle new situations easily.

-Puppy socialization is not that simple though.
+Puppy socialization is not as easy as it sounds.
 Do it wrong, and you could end up with a nervous, aggressive, or fearful dog that may resort to biting if faced with a fight/flight scenario.
 By doing it wrong I mean either not socializing puppies at all, or, letting your puppy have a negative association with something new.

 This is very important, it doesn't mean just taking your little guy out but it means introducing puppies to things in the environment with positive associations.
 The best way to do this is to introduce your pup to a wide range of scenarios and different types and ages of people.